List Management

 Deduplication by email address is a touchy subject.
 AlumnIQ is designed around the constituent, not the email address because unique experiences (communication preferences, giving history, ask amounts, membership status, and so on) lead to better outcomes.

-However, we know that you hear from couples sharing email addresses who complain that they're getting "duplicate" emails - but from our perspective, they're not duplicates.
+However, we know that you hear from couples sharing email addresses who complain that they're getting "duplicate" emails - but from our perspective, they're not actually duplicates.
 The opt out links and the personalized content are associated with the constituent.

 We encourage you to use personalization to counter these complaints as much as possible: injecting first name into the subject line and/or body of the message so they are as uniquely experienced as they are technically uniquely addressed.
-But if that won't fly, and you're out of options, we will let you reduce your list to unique email addresses provided you understand the consequences.

 Last updated